 “One of the most effective ways we can combat our heating environment is by planting trees, starting gardens and creating more greenery,” she says, adding that doing so affects storm water capture.
 BC is also home to kelp forests, known as the “the rainforest of the ocean.”
 Restoration of this carbon sink can mitigate ocean acidification and cool global temperatures.
 As Alex points out, “Reforesting doesn’t just need to be land.”

 However, the systemic shifts she calls for are not just rooted in regenerating the environment, but in regenerating relationships that stopped traditional land management practices from continuing in the first place.

 “Indigenous communities and communities of colour have built the knowledge and have [had] solutions around climate change for so long,” she says, citing fire-keeping Boreal Forests and maintaining sustainable relationships with kelp forests.”
 These communities are being disproportionately affected by climate change, and part of the solution is listening [to them].”

 “Making developing countries responsible for the decisions our countries have made over the past 200 years about the way we treat the environment is pretty hard to swallow,” Sean adds.
 “We can take responsibility for this situation by not being hypocrites.”

 Take a walk on the wild side.

-The TD Environmental Trail loops around the exterior of TELUS World of Science with free-to-the-public exhibits that delve into the most pressing local issues in transportation, food, water, and waste.
+The TD Environmental Trail loops around the exterior of Science World with free-to-the-public exhibits that delve into the most pressing local issues in transportation, food, water, and waste.
 Take a moment to learn about our world while enjoying False Creek’s scenic views and ocean-fresh air.